 Around 60% of a home’s energy costs are spent on heating.
 Smart controls provide greater visibility and the opportunity to optimise heating for energy efficiency.
 Installing smart controls also allows easy future maintenance, with a wealth of data available to check and adjust settings or to troubleshoot when issues arise.

 With underfloor heating known to reduce energy usage, as well as offering style, space-saving and efficiency benefits, many homeowners may be looking to change their heating systems.
-RWC’s JG Aura smart controls can combine underfloor heating and radiators to a single controlling system through its wireless thermostats and TRVs (Thermostatic Radiator Valves).
-These can be programmed to deliver desired temperatures, in specified zones/individual rooms, at specific times throughout the day, helping cut fuel bills by up to 30%.
+Our JG Underfloor Heating Controls can be programmed to deliver desired temperatures, in individual rooms, at specific times throughout the day, helping cut fuel bills by up to 30%.

 Plumbing for compact spaces